Toyota 2000GT Hommage Rendering Pays Proper Tribute To A Classic

 Countless car companies have tried to reimagine their classics.
 Some have done so successfully, like Ford with the Bronco, while others haven't been as successful.
 Toyota, as far as we know, has no plans to revive the iconic 2000GT sports car.
 It does have the newly reborn Supra, after all.
 But two designers believe that their latest rendering provides a proper homage to the beloved Japanese two-door.

-Nirmit Soni and Sandeep Dasari, founders of a collaborative design company called TUGBOTZ, have created a beautiful concept that they call the Toyota 2000GT Hommage.
+Nirmit Soni, founder of a collaborative design company called TUGBOTZ, created a beautiful concept that he calls the Toyota 2000GT Hommage.
 Soni first dreamed up the design while working in Japan as a designer for Honda, sketching his early visions on napkins.
-But with help from Dasari, as well as additional CGI and photo work by Vitali Enes and Constantin Stein, Soni's sketches bloomed into the beautiful 3D concept you see here.
+Eventually Soni collaborated with digital designer Sandeep Dasari to build a virtual model, with additional CGI and photo help by Vitali Enes and Constantin Stein, Soni's sketches bloomed into the beautiful high-quality concept you see here.

 "The idea was not to reincarnate the 2000GT, as I felt it would always fall short," Soni tells us in an email.
 "Instead, I chose to reinterpret it in a modern context.
 We developed a modern package, imagined an electric powertrain, and somehow tried to capture the essence of lightness, technology, and modernity exuded by the original."